MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 ## Keyword Tests

-To run all the library tests, you will need to create a user on the [pub400](https://www.pub400.com/) website.
+To run all the library tests, you will need to create a user on the [pub400](https://www.pub400.com/) website (and leave the language to English).

 ## WIKI
 For more information visit the repository [Wiki](https://github.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/wiki).

+## Changelog
+For an overview of the (latest) changes - see [CHANGELOG](CHANGELOG.md) for details.

 ## Authors
    - **Altran -** [Altran Web Site](https://www.altran.com/us/en/)